 where the number of CDM groups without data of values 1, 2, and 3 in Tables 7.3.1.1.2-6 to 7.3.1.1.2-23 refers to CDM groups {0}, {0,1}, and {0, 1,2} respectively.

-If a UE is configured with both dmrs-UplinkForPUSCH-MappingTypeA-ForDCIFormat0_2 and dmrs-UplinkForPUSCH-MappingTypeB-ForDCIFormat0_2 and is configured with AntennaPorts-FieldPresence-ForDCIFormat0_2, the bitwidth of this field equals maxxA,xB, where xA is the "Antenna ports" bitwidth derived according to dmrs-UplinkForPUSCH-MappingTypeA-ForDCIFormat0_2 and xB is the "Antenna ports" bitwidth derived according to dmrs-UplinkForPUSCH-MappingTypeB-ForDCIFormat0_2.
+If a UE is configured with both dmrs-UplinkForPUSCH-MappingTypeA-ForDCIFormat0-2 and dmrs-UplinkForPUSCH-MappingTypeB-ForDCI-Format0-2 and is configured with antennaPortsFieldPresenceForDCI-Format0-2, the bitwidth of this field equals maxxA,xB, where xA is the "Antenna ports" bitwidth derived according to dmrs-UplinkForPUSCH-MappingTypeA-ForDCIFormat0-2 and xB is the "Antenna ports" bitwidth derived according to dmrs-UplinkForPUSCH-MappingTypeB-ForDCI-Format0-2.
 A number of xA-xB zeros are padded in the MSB of this field, if the mapping type of the PUSCH corresponds to the smaller value of xA and xB.

-If a UE is not configured with higher layer parameter AntennaPorts-FieldPresence-ForDCIFormat0_2 but configured with one or more of dmrs-UplinkForPUSCH-MappingTypeA-ForDCIFormat0_2 and dmrs-UplinkForPUSCH-MappingTypeB-ForDCIFormat0_2, antenna port(s) are defined assuming bit field index value 0 in Tables 7.3.1.1.2-6 to 7.3.1.1.2-23.
+If a UE is not configured with higher layer parameter AntennaPorts-FieldPresence-ForDCIFormat0_2, antenna port(s) are defined assuming bit field index value 0 in Tables 7.3.1.1.2-6 to 7.3.1.1.2-23.

 - SRS request – 0, 1, 2 or 3 bits

-- 0 bit if the higher layer parameter SRSRequest-ForDCIFormat0_2 is not configured;
+- 0 bit if the higher layer parameter srs-RequestForDCI-Format0-2 is not configured;

-- 1 bit as defined by Table 7.3.1.1.3-1 if higher layer parameter SRSRequest-ForDCIFormat0_2 = 1 and for UEs not configured with supplementaryUplink in ServingCellConfig in the cell;
+- 1 bit as defined by Table 7.3.1.1.3-1 if higher layer parameter srs-RequestForDCI-Format0-2= 1 and for UEs not configured with supplementaryUplink in ServingCellConfig in the cell;

-- 2 bits if higher layer parameter SRSRequest-ForDCIFormat0_2 = 1 and for UEs configured with supplementaryUplink in ServingCellConfig in the cell, where the first bit is the non-SUL/SUL indicator as defined in Table 7.3.1.1.1-1 and the second bit is defined by Table 7.3.1.1.3-1;
+- 2 bits if higher layer parameter srs-RequestForDCI-Format0-2= 1 and for UEs configured with supplementaryUplink in ServingCellConfig in the cell, where the first bit is the non-SUL/SUL indicator as defined in Table 7.3.1.1.1-1 and the second bit is defined by Table 7.3.1.1.3-1;

-- 2 bits as defined by Table 7.3.1.1.2-24 if higher layer parameter SRSRequest-ForDCIFormat0_2 = 2 and for UEs not configured with supplementaryUplink in ServingCellConfig in the cell;
+- 2 bits as defined by Table 7.3.1.1.2-24 if higher layer parameter srs-RequestForDCI-Format0-2= 2 and for UEs not configured with supplementaryUplink in ServingCellConfig in the cell;

-- 3 bits if higher layer parameter SRSRequest-ForDCIFormat0_2 = 2 and for UEs configured with supplementaryUplink in ServingCellConfig in the cell, where the first bit is the non-SUL/SUL indicator as defined in Table 7.3.1.1.1-1 and the second and third bits are defined by Table 7.3.1.1.2-24;
+- 3 bits if higher layer parameter srs-RequestForDCI-Format0-2 = 2 and for UEs configured with supplementaryUplink in ServingCellConfig in the cell, where the first bit is the non-SUL/SUL indicator as defined in Table 7.3.1.1.1-1 and the second and third bits are defined by Table 7.3.1.1.2-24;

-- CSI request – 0, 1, 2, 3, 4, 5, or 6 bits determined by higher layer parameter reportTriggerSize-ForDCIFormat0_2.
+- CSI request – 0, 1, 2, 3, 4, 5, or 6 bits determined by higher layer parameter reportTriggerSizeForDCI-Format0-2.

 - PTRS-DMRS association – number of bits determined as follows

-- 0 bit if PTRS-UplinkConfig is not configured and transform precoder is disabled, or if transform precoder is enabled, or if maxRank-ForDCIFormat0_2=1;
+- 0 bit if PTRS-UplinkConfig is not configured in either dmrs-UplinkForPUSCH-MappingTypeA or dmrs-UplinkForPUSCH-MappingTypeB and transform precoder is disabled, or if transform precoder is enabled, or if maxRank-ForDCIFormat0_2=1;

 - 2 bits otherwise, where Table 7.3.1.1.2-25 and 7.3.1.1.2-26 are used to indicate the association between PTRS port(s) and DMRS port(s) for transmission of one PT-RS port and two PT-RS ports respectively, and the DMRS ports are indicated by the Antenna ports field.